Terraform

 }

-1. Run the below command with an id of the security group you want to import.
+1. Run the command below with the ID of the security group you want to import.

 terraform import aws_security_group.imported_sg_tf sg-0047037cef35cecd3